iutools/iutools/doc/test-plan.md

   - AND that the browser is still able to do automatic line wrapping i.e. you don't have very long lines that correspond to each paragraph.

+Syllabic text that contains some English word with only IU latin chars
+- Enter some syllabics text and add the word 'main' in it (note: all characters in that word are valid Latin IU chars)
+- Gist that text
+- Check that the text has been romanized
+- Check that all Inuktitut romanized words are clickable...
+  - But the English word 'main' is NOT clickable

 IU url (Happy Path)
 - Enter url https://www.gov.nu.ca/iu
 - Check that